Get out of your head and into your body

 - RINSE AND REPEAT

 Once I got into a rhythm of feeling grief, I noticed I was able to take the energy behind my sadness and use it to fuel more positive actions.
-People noticed too.
-Friends and family were consistently reinforcing how proud they were with how I was coping.
+Others noticed too.
+Friends and family were consistently telling me how proud they were with how I was coping.
 They admired my strength and perseverance.

 This is not to say I don’t feel sadness anymore.
 I absolutely do.
 By recognizing the feeling and really feeling the emotion has allowed me to “get out of my head.”
 Because in my head is where I think.
 And thinking can cause me to spiral down in ways I cannot control.
 When I’m “in my body,” though, the thinking subsides and I’m able to tap into something much more powerful.